inventiLT/helm/README.md

 $ git push origin master
 ```

-From there, you can do a `helm repo add tscharts https://inventilt.github.io/helm`
+From there, you can do a `helm repo add inventi https://inventilt.github.io/helm`